-Please join us in raising the final £305,000 to establish London’s only day college for 16-25 year olds with complex autism, and make an investment in the future of some of Britain’s most disadvantaged young people.
+Please join us in helping to establish London’s only day college for 16-25 year olds with complex autism, and make an investment in the future of some of Britain’s most disadvantaged young people.

 These statistics are shocking and they have enormous, negative consequences for those young people in realising their ambitions.
 Young people are being held back, not because they lack the ability or desire to learn, but because they are being held back by a system that lacks the knowledge and expertise to support them.
 Simply put, this is not good enough.

 At Ambitious College we think everyone is entitled to lead a fulfilling, happy and rewarding life; and this includes young people with autism.Our learners are at the heart of everything we do; their curriculum is highly personalised to help them achieve their goals.
 It is delivered by our very skilled and friendly staff.
 We offer lots of opportunities to learn in the community through a range of partnerships with local employers, services and our mainstream college partners